Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/editor-view-margins.md

 The [DefaultEditorViewMarginFactory](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.Implementation.DefaultEditorViewMarginFactory) class is an implementation of a factory that creates all of the built-in margins.
 While all the built-in margins are added if this factory is used, they still change their visibility based on the related SyntaxEditor margin visibility properties such as [IsLineNumberMarginVisible](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.IsLineNumberMarginVisible).

 The [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[ViewMarginFactories](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.ViewMarginFactories) property is a collection of [IEditorViewMarginFactory](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.IEditorViewMarginFactory) objects.
-By default it is auto-populated with the [DefaultEditorViewMarginFactory](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.Implementation.DefaultEditorViewMarginFactory), meaning all built-in margins are available.
+By default, it is auto-populated with the [DefaultEditorViewMarginFactory](xref:@ActiproUIRoot.Controls.SyntaxEditor.Margins.Implementation.DefaultEditorViewMarginFactory), meaning all built-in margins are available.
 Add additional margin factories to the collection if you wish to add custom margins.
 A QuickStart is available in the samples that shows how to do this.

 ## Custom Margins